RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 We also need to consider interactions with applications supporting older versions of the RouterService.
 In the event there is an application on the phone with SDL Library version 4.11 or older, we might run into a situation where that application tries to start another applications RouterService directly.
 If this happens and the application does not have Bluetooth Permissions granted then that RouterService will not be able to start the `bluetoothTransport`.
 The suggested solution is to update the `initCheck` within the RouterService to check the apps Bluetooth Permissions.
 If the permissions are not granted we can fail the initCheck and try to deploy the next RouterService.

-If a phone connects to the headunit over USB we can still start the RouterService but if the designated app does not have Bluetooth Permissions the `bluetoothTransport` will still not be able to start.
+If a phone connects to the head unit over USB we can still start the RouterService but if the designated app does not have Bluetooth Permissions the `bluetoothTransport` will still not be able to start.
 This could cause confusion for the user if they expect the RouterService to connect over USB and Bluetooth but the RouterService will only connect over USB.
 The suggested solution is to present a notification to the user reminding them to enable Bluetooth Permissions.
 By clicking on the notification the user will be directed to the apps settings page to grant those permissions.
 Meanwhile the RouterService will wait to initialize the `bluetoothTransport` and will continuously check the permission status.
 Once the permissions are granted the `bluetoothTransport` will be started.

 #### Library Changes
 ~~~ java